wh0pper/beepboop/README.md

-# Hal 9000
+# Hal 18000
 epicodus wk 3 code review - page that manipulates input number and displays results

-#### Online Survey to exhibit use of HTML forms, Javascript and jQuery.
-Built for Epicodus week 2 code review

 #### By Jared Clemmensen

 ## Description

-This website was created for the code review in week 2 of the Epicodus web development program.
-It consists of two brief surveys that determine what languages someone should learn and what resources they should use based on their interests and their goals.
+This website was created for the code review in week 3 of the Epicodus web development program.
+It takes a user input number and displays different results based on certain conditions being met.
+Some of the outputs and styling take inspiration from the HAL 9000 computer in 2001: A Space Odyssey.

 ## Specifications
 * Program takes a number and returns a range of numbers from 0 to the input number
   * Example Input: 7
   * Example Output: [0, 1, 2, 3, 4, 5, 6, 7]
-* If number is divisible by 3 program returns an error message.
+* If number is divisible by 3 program malfunctions.
   * Example Input: 9
   * Example Output: "I'm sorry, Dave.
 I'm afraid I can't do that."
 * Program replaces numbers containing 1 and which aren't divisible by 3 with "Boop!"
   * Example Input: 10
   * Example Output: "Boop!"
 * Program replaces numbers containing 0 that don't contain 1 and aren't divisible by 3 with "Beep!"
-  * Example Input: 20
+  * Example Input: 20 or 02
   * Example Output: "Beep!"

 ## Setup/Installation Requirements

-* access this site <a href="wh0pper.github.io/trackselector">here</a>
+* access this site <a href="wh0pper.github.io/hal18000">here</a>

 ## Support and contact details